An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Introduction

 The optimal complexity of higher-order methods in Euclidean optimization has long been a topic of interest in the optimization community.
 The provably stronger worst-case complexity guarantees of higher-order methods, relative to first- and second-order ones, illustrate their potential for practical gains.
 In the nonconvex and unconstrained setting with $p \geq 2$, the first optimal-rate method for finding first-order stationary points was proposed in \cite{Birgin17}, with matching lower complexity bounds subsequently established in \cite{Carmon20}.
 These results generalize the adaptive regularization with cubics framework developed for the case $p=2$ in \cite{Cartis11a,Cartis11b}, which has since been extended to accommodate constrained optimization problems \cite{Cartis20,Cartis18}.
 Parallel lines of work have established optimal complexity guarantees for higher-order methods in other settings, including unconstrained smooth and composite convex optimization \cite{Jiang21,Gasnikov19}, together with corresponding lower bounds \cite{Nesterov21a,Arjevani19}.
 Taken together, these results illustrate both the maturity of the theory and the breadth of interest in optimal higher-order complexity, providing a natural benchmark for extensions beyond the Euclidean setting.

-Higher-order methods for RO inherit the implementability challenges of Euclidean methods while introducing more daunting obstacles.
-In particular, higher-order RO faces three impediments: practical subproblem solution schemes, identification of suitable higher-order retractions, and control of pullback model regularity.
-Among these, only the need for effective subproblem solvers also plagues Euclidean higher-order optimization.
-The difficulty is that each iteration requires minimizing a generally nonconvex higher-order polynomial model in high-dimension.
-Consequently, higher-order methods in RO must capitalize on advances that bypass this Euclidean obstacle.
+Higher-order methods for RO inherit the implementability challenge of Euclidean methods while introducing an additional obstacle specific to manifolds.
+In particular, higher-order RO faces two impediments: practical subproblem solution schemes and identification of suitable higher-order retractions.
+The former is inherited from Euclidean higher-order optimization, where each iteration requires minimizing a generally nonconvex higher-order polynomial model in high dimension.
+In RO, this difficulty is more severe, as scalable methods must operate without pre-computed bases of tangent spaces, effectively forcing Krylov-type approaches.
+Consequently, higher-order methods in RO must capitalize on existing Euclidean subproblem solvers, while augmenting them to operate in basis-free geometric settings.

-This difficulty, already evident in the cubic $(p = 3)$ case, drives a substantial literature.
+In the Euclidean setting, the design of such solvers is already a central issue in the cubic $(p = 3)$ case and drives a substantial literature.
 When the regularized cubic subproblem is convex, \cite{Nesterov21a,Nesterov21b,Nesterov21c,Nesterov23,Nesterov25} develop second-order methods for its solution.
 In the general nonconvex setting, complementary approaches have been proposed, including semidefinite relaxations~\cite{Ahmadi24} and secular equation--based approaches for prudently simplified models~\cite{Cartis25_CQR,Cartis25_QQR,Cartis25_DTM}.
-Adaptive regularization methods rely on secular equation--based formulations and Krylov methods, as demonstrated by the ARC framework \cite{Cartis11a,Cartis11b} and its Riemannian extension \cite{Agarwal21}.
+For $p = 2$, adaptive regularization methods rely on such solver frameworks, as demonstrated by the ARC method \cite{Cartis11a,Cartis11b} and its Riemannian extension \cite{Agarwal21}.
 Notably,~\cite{Cartis25_CQR,Cartis25_QQR,Cartis25_DTM} observe that Krylov-based solvers for higher-order polynomial models remain undeveloped, despite their potential scalability.
 The need for such methods is especially acute in RO, where tangent spaces often lack obvious and convenient bases.